Home

 Original Base Price$1,299

 The original Apple iMac was unlike anything we have ever seen.
 Initially launched in 1998, the computer took the world by storm.
-Many critics praised the creative design and quirky colors like blue, turquoise, green, orange, and red colors.
-Besides a fresh new design, the iMac was also a competitive performance computer.
+Many critics praised the creative design and quirky colors like blue, turquoise, green, orange, and red.
+Besides a fresh new design, the iMac was a competitive performance computer.

 Packed with a 233MHz PowerPC G3 processor, the iMac was one of the most powerful systems on the market.
 With 32MB of RAM and a 4GB hard drive included by default, the computer could run the most demanding creative and graphic design programs.
 Coupled with the 15-inch CRT display and ATI Rage Pro graphics, the iMac was immediately hailed by the creative professional community as the ideal computer for artists and designers.

 A departure from Apple’s design patterns at the time, the iMac G3 stood out from every other computer on the market.
-With the “i” prefix, Apple intended to promote the iMac as a revolutionary new system to use with the internet.
-This model was the first Apple computer to come standard with USB ports and no built-in floppy drive.
+With the “i” prefix, Apple intended to promote the iMac as a revolutionary new system for using the Internet.
+This model was the first Apple computer with USB ports and no built-in floppy drive.
 This new standard provided an alternative to the plethora of confusing connectors like ADB, serial, and parallel used at the time.

 Apple iMac G4